veebch/hometime/README.md

 ## Configuration

 Parameters are in `config.py`.
-If you do not want to use Google Calendar, you can set the calendar useage to **False** and rely on hardcoded clock in/out times.

-Edit config.py to contain some parameters:
+- If you do not want to use Google Calendar, you can set the calendar useage to **False** and rely on hardcoded clock in/out times.
 * Set your timezone "TIMEZONE".
 The default is "Europe/Zurich"; choose one from [this list](https://logic.edchen.org/linux-all-available-time-zones/).
 * Choose the number of LED pixels "PIXELS".
 Note: if you have the one-meter WS2812BLED strip mentioned above, leave the default as **144**.
-* Set the "GPIOPIN" for controlling the LED strip.
+* Set the "GPIOPIN" for controlling the LED strip (only change this if you're using different pins than the default).
 * You can also set RGB values for the bar "BARCOL", and events "EVENTCOL".
 * If you need the strip to display from right to left, set "FLIP" to True.
 * In the "SCHEDULE" config dictionary, change (if you like) the 'clocking' and 'clockout' values for each day.